mdlincoln/mdlincoln.github.io/_posts/2014-10-17-foreign-and-domestic-interaction-in-the-early-modern-printmaking-network.md

 It is also remarkable that shifts towards majority-domestic connections were precipitous, rather than gradual.
 Early modern printmaking networks tended towards a punctuated equilibrium pattern of structural change similar to many other types of complex systems.[^3]
-The seemingly-gradual growth and decline of print production between 1500–-1750 masks more dramatic structural changes that should be taken into account when interpreting individual artists’ strategies.
+The seemingly-gradual growth and decline of print production between 1500--1750 masks more dramatic structural changes that should be taken into account when interpreting individual artists’ strategies.

-[^3]: Gersick, Connie J. G. “Revolutionary Change Theories: A Multilevel Exploration of the Punctuated Equilibrium Paradigm.”
-The Academy of Management Review 16, no. 1 (January 1, 1991): 10–36. doi:10.2307/258605.
+[^3]: Gersick, Connie J. G. “Revolutionary Change Theories: A Multilevel Exploration of the Punctuated Equilibrium Paradigm.” *The Academy of Management Review* 16, no. 1 (January 1, 1991): 10–36. [doi:10.2307/258605](http://dx.doi.org/10.2307/258605).